prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 #### MakeRequests

 The `MakeRequests` method is responsible for returning none, one, or many HTTP requests to be sent to your bidding server.
 Bid adapters are forbidden from directly initiating any form of network communication and must entirely rely upon the core framework.
 This allows the core framework to optimize outgoing connections using a managed pool and record networking metrics.
-The return type `adapters.RequestData` allows your adapter to specify the HTTP method, url, body, and headers.
+The return type `adapters.RequestData` allows your adapter to specify the HTTP method, url, body, headers, and ids of the impressions in the request.

 This method is called once by the core framework for bid requests which have at least one valid Impression for your adapter.
 Impressions not configured for your adapter are not accessible.